 Assorted snack basket

 This is a private safari.

 For private tours, all our guests are picked up (and dropped off) at their lodging location.
-We pick up in Bozeman, and Big Sky.
+We pick up in Big Sky.
 When you reserve, we’ll confirm your exact pickup time, based on the season, as well as your exact pickup location.

 Please allow your guide an additional 5-10 minutes before and after the scheduled pickup time in case of weather delays or traffic conditions.